 Stitch a greeting card

 Whether you’re saying happy birthday or thank you, use leftover yarn as embroidery floss to make a greeting card.
-This daffodil greeting card, created by Bluprint member CatherineS, is a lovely example.
+This daffodil greeting card, created by Craftsy member CatherineS, is a lovely example.

 Not an embroidery pro?
 Just twist the yarn into fun shapes and glue them onto the card.
 You can also crochet or knit a flat piece like a doily and attach that to the card.

 Show your craft supplies some love with this Crocheted Tape Measures: Owl, Pig & Flower Pattern from Linda Permann, instructor of Craftsy class, Crochet: Beyond Rectangles.
 These would make great gifts for fellow crafters!